-- 3.4.1 The rules in Section Four, in particular the rules relating to Matters of Major Political or Industrial Controversy and Major Matters Relating to Current Public Policy, apply to the coverage of Elections and referendums.
-The remainder of this section only applies during the actual Election or Referendum Period. - 3.4.2 Due weight shall be given to the coverage of Candidates with significant views and perspectives during the Election Period. - 3.4.3 Discussion and analysis of Election and Referendum issues shall finish when the poll opens.
+- 3.4.1 The rules in Section 4, in particular the rules relating to matters of major political or industrial controversy and major matters relating to current public policy, apply to the coverage of elections and referendums.
+The remainder of this section only applies during the actual election or referendum period. - 3.4.2 Due weight must be given to the coverage of candidates with significant views and perspectives during the election period. - 3.4.3 Discussion and analysis of election and referendum issues must finish when the poll opens.
 (This refers to the opening of actual polling stations.
-This rule does not apply to any poll conducted entirely by post.) - 3.4.4 Providers may not publish the results of any opinion poll on polling day itself until the Election or Referendum poll closes. - 3.4.5 Candidates in Elections shall not act as news presenters, interviewers, presenters or journalists of any type of Media Service during the Election Period. - 3.4.6 If a Candidate takes part in an item then all other Candidates shall be offered the opportunity to take part.
-(However, if they refuse or are unable to participate, the item may nevertheless go ahead.) - 3.4.7 Any electoral report or discussion after the close of nominations shall include a list of all Candidates standing, giving first names and surnames.
+This rule does not apply to any poll conducted entirely by post.) - 3.4.4 Providers may not publish the results of any opinion poll on polling day itself until the election or referendum poll closes. - 3.4.5 Candidates in elections must not act as news presenters, interviewers, presenters or journalists of any type of Media Service during the election period. - 3.4.6 If a candidate takes part in an item then all other candidates must be offered the opportunity to take part.
+(However, if they refuse or are unable to participate, the item may nevertheless go ahead.) - 3.4.7 Any electoral report or discussion after the close of nominations must include a list of all candidates standing, giving first names and surnames.